pro-cms/voyager/docs/formfields/repeater.md

 # Repeater

 The repeater allows you to repeat a given set of other formfields.
-For example you could a list with guests for your birthday party.
+For example you could add a list with guests for your birthday party.
 First, you add a text formfield for the name, another text formfield for the telephone number and a checkbox wether the guest is attending or not.

 ![](../.gitbook/assets/bread/formfields/repeater/repeater-builder.png)